inet-tub/ns3-datacenter/README.md

 - Various datacenter congestion control algorithms including PowerTCP over both TCP/IP and RDMA stacks can be used simulataneously.
 - The switch MMU is based on SONIC buffer model (purely based on our understanding only).
 The switch MMU can also be configured based on Reverie model.
 - Support for several Buffer Management algorithms including ABM, Reverie and Credence.
+- Integration with pybind11 enables interesting applications such as obtaining predictions from a scikit-learn trained model (see Credence examples).

 Previous versions of the repository can be found here: [Releases](https://github.com/inet-tub/ns3-datacenter/releases/)